12 Addictive French Cartoons to Make Learning French Fun

 Commit to intensive studying

+The fastest way to learn through French cartoons would be to study them intensively.
 What this means is looking up every word that you don’t understand and adding that intentionally to your vocabulary.

 For example, you might make flashcards for new words and then review these with spaced repetition.
-To train your listening, you can also keep replaying a scene until you’re picking up all of the words.
+To train your listening, you can also keep replaying a scene until you’re picking up all of the words

 This is great for getting a better grasp of conversational French, but depending on your level, it can take a while to unpack even a few minutes of a cartoon!
-Plus a lot of French video online have automated subtitles that can be inaccurate (YouTube, I love you, but this applies to you).
+Plus a lot of French videos online have automated subtitles that can be inaccurate (YouTube, I love you, but this applies to you).

 It’s actually a pretty universal experience, so as a language learning program, FluentU tackles this by making cartoon clips and other online videos more accessible for French learners.